 By the end of the workshop, we typically have lots of questions and sub-questions, but we also have some sense of what questions are valuable.
 We prioritize where it will be valuable to learn more.
 Perhaps even more importantly, we learn what “class” of questions are valuable.
 By that, I mean we learn the nouns, verbs, workflows, and goals that are most important.

 This is one of the secrets to a smart instrumentation approach.

 No, you can’t (and shouldn’t) instrument everything.
 No, you shouldn’t record every click.
 No, you can’t predict every question in advance.
-But you can, guided by good questions, instrument the things that unlock what we call the “long tail of insights”.
+But you can, guided by good questions, instrument the things that unlock the “long tail of insights”.

 There is a misconception that the relationship between what is instrumented and the insights you can unlock is linear.
-Instead, a handful of intelligently instrumented events can enable a wide range of insights and metrics.
-Baseball is a great example of this.
-There is only so much you can do in baseball—swing, hit, run, steal, catch, pitch, etc.—but the world of baseball stats and analysis is endless.
+Instead, a handful of intelligently instrumented events can enable a wide range of insights and metrics (back to our Fitbit example).